eu-cdse/documentation/Roadmap.md

 |6.|  |  | Marketplace | -->
 ![Roadmap Summary](/_images/RoadmapSummary.png)

-### Detailed
+## Details

-A more details version updation of Copernicus Data Space Ecosystem can be found under following specific headings.
+More detailed information on the timelines for Copernicus Data Space Ecosystem data, APIs and Application updates can be found here:

 * [Data timeline overview](/Roadmap/DataTable.html)